 In the wild these frogs usually live in groups of about half a dozen individuals, who interact constantly with each other.
 They communicate not only with their calls, but also by movement and gesture.
 Lifting the body upwards indicates dominance.
 Lowering it indicates submission.

 Wikipedia states that

 Like all members of the genera Phyllobates, Dendrobates, and Ranitomeya, family groups of golden poison dart frogs assemble into large breeding gatherings once or twice per year.
 While peaceful towards others of their species at other times, the male frogs can be formidably aggressive while competing for a breeding space.
 Females will remain fairly calm throughout this ordeal.
 Courtship for the golden poison frog is similar to that of the green and black poison dart frog.
 Its call consists of a rapid series of high-pitched squeaks.
 Golden poison frogs are notable for demonstrating tactile courtship during reproduction, each partner stroking its mate's head, back, flanks, and cloacal areas prior to egg deposition.
 The eggs are fertilized externally.

 Golden poison frogs are attentive parents.
 Unlike most frogs, they lay their eggs on the ground and then stand watch.
 When the tadpoles emerge, they crawl up and attach themselves to their parents' backs.
-The adult frogs the carry them up into the canopy and place them in one of the little pools of water that form there in tree hollows or in the recesses of certain epiphytes such as bromeliads.
+The adult frogs then carry them up into the canopy and place them in one of the small pools of water that form there, either in tree hollows or in the recesses of certain epiphytes such as bromeliads.
 There the tadpoles remain, eating algae and the larvae of insects, until metamorphosis is complete.
 Their parents then return to lead the young frogs to the local group of adults.